asifkd012020/open-itg-aws_runbooks/eks/PLAYBOOK.md

 **Why?** When creating a new cluster, Amazon EKS creates an endpoint for the managed Kubernetes API server used to communicate with the cluster (using Kubernetes management tools such as kubectl).
 By default, this API server endpoint is public to the internet, and access to the API server is secured using a combination of AWS Identity and Access Management (IAM) and native Kubernetes Role Based Access Control

 **How?** Private access can be enabled to the Kubernetes API server so that all communication between worker nodes and the API server stays within the VPC; public access to the API can also be entirely disabled to remove all accessibility from the internet.
+This is done by either adjusting Security Groups and NACLs to not allow access, or removing the Internet-bound route from the VPC's route table.
 If you only need to manage the Kubernetes cluster from within a VPC, a private Cluster API endpoint can be leveraged, which prevents traffic from traversing the open internet.
-To prevent clusters from being accessed from outside private VPC endpoint, there are two options: (1) EventBridge rule when create_cluster() is called and endpointPublicAccess is set to True; reaction to Lambda to delete the cluster; and, (2) EventBridge rule when update_cluster_config() is called and endpointPublicAccess is set to True; reaction to to Lambda to set endpointPublicAccess to False.
+To prevent clusters from being accessed from outside private VPC endpoint, there are two options: (1) EventBridge rule when create_cluster() is called and endpointPublicAccess is set to True; reaction to Lambda to delete the cluster or set endpointPublicAccess to False; and, (2) EventBridge rule when update_cluster_config() is called and endpointPublicAccess is set to True; reaction to Lambda to set endpointPublicAccess to False.

 ## Detective
 ### 1. Establish configuration management rules to monitor for deviations from normal configuration